mk-fg/tahoe-lafs-public-clouds/README.md

 like skydrive, google drive and dropbox.

-Previously, contents of this project were in my fork of tahoe-lafs (cloud-backend* brnahces), but as code style and some pactices used here look way different from upstream, decided that it'd be better to have a separate project, to have clear boundary and avoid any confusion.
+Previously, contents of this project were in my fork of tahoe-lafs (cloud-backend* branches), but as code style and some pactices used here look way different from upstream, decided that it'd be better to have a separate project, to have clear boundary and avoid any confusion.